Two reception children enjoying a book in the library

 Posted: 1st July 2024

-At Webber we are a Listening School where Student Voice is heard.
+At Webber, we are a listening School where all students’ voices are heard.

 All Students are encouraged to be part of the ongoing conversation so we can work together to make our School even better.
 We actively seek ways to hear all voices and offer a raft of alternative ways in which particularly the ‘hidden voices’ can be heard, acknowledged and valued.